 Test results will be released no sooner than 13 calendar days after the test.
 You will be able to view your results online after 1.00pm on the day of their release.
 On that day we will post a Test Report Form (TRF) out to the address you specified on your application.

-You will only receive 1 Test Report Form (TRF).
-Please look after it as we cannot give you a new one if you lose it.
 If you are applying to Citizenship and Immigration Canada (CIC) you may receive 2 (proof of application to CIC must be provided).

 If you wish for additional TRFs to be sent to academic institutions, government agencies, professional bodies or employers, please either complete the recognising organisations section of the application or send us the details via email.
 We can post up to 5 additional TRFs for free, after that there will be a charge of £5 per TRF.